 SPE 734: Diagnostic Practicum (3 credits)

 One 3-credit elective course:

-Students who complete the degree requirements for the M.A. in Speech-Language-Pathology and are interested in obtaining a bilingual extension to the teaching certificate should contact the Department of Middle and High School Education.
+Students who completed the degree requirements for the M.A. in Speech-Language-Pathology and are interested in obtaining a bilingual extension to the teaching certificate can contact the Department of SLHS or the Department of Middle and High School Education.

 Department Grade Requirements/Progression Criteria